-I have put off reading this book for years.
+I have put off reading Gilead for years.
 It’s not that it didn’t interest me.
 On the contrary, I’ve pulled it off the shelf many times.
 But I always put it back, knowing I would get to it someday.
 Well, after reading and loving Marilynne Robinson’s first novel Housekeeping, and now that her third novel Home was a finalist for the National Book Award and now the National Book Critics Circle Award, the time has arrived.
-It helped, by the way, that Gilead (2004; Pulitzer) is also one of newly inaugurated President Obama’s favorites.

 If you’re a grown man when you read this — it is my intention for this letter that you will read it then — I’ll have been gone a long time.
 I’ll know most of what there is to know about being dead, but I’ll probably keep it to myself.
 That seems to be the way of things.